Skip to main content

 State Match Earned Interest/Expended Reporting

 Lines 12a and 12b on the EAC FFR identify the earned and expended interest resulting from state match.
 This reporting element applies to grantees who use cash as their method of meeting match requirements.
+Interest dollars resulting from the match cash deposit may be expended towards any allowable HAVA activities.

-If the amount of interest earned from a cash match exceeds the required match amount (as reported on 10i of the FFR), grantees may overreport the total recipient share required.
+As of reporting period FY25 Q1 (due 1/30/2025), the EAC will no longer require grantees to report state earned and expended interest on lines 12a and 12b of the FFR.
+If the amount of interest earned from a cash match exceeds the required match amount (as reported on 10i of the FFR), grantees may overreport the total recipient share expended in line 10j.
 Please note that all identified income and expense amounts on the FFR are subject to audit review.

 FAQ: If our state maintains a higher level of state share than what is required in our election account, how much interest and match should we report?